 New Zealand is a small country with a huge coastline.
 It has a population of 4.5 million.
 It has a topography similar to Scotland, lots of mountains and glens.
 It rains a lot.
+It has many generations of Scots emigrants.
 Some places are named after Scottish towns, such as Dunedin after Edinburgh.
+‘Kiwis’ admire Scotland.

 It was once ruled by Westminster.